sepulworld/deadman-check/README.md

 }
 ```

-Now the key, deadman/SilverBulletPeriodicProcess, in redis1.mydomain.net will be updated with
+Now the key, deadman/SilverBulletPeriodicProcess, at 10.0.0.1 will be updated with
 the EPOCH time for each SilverBulletPeriodic job run.
 If the job hangs or fails to run
 we will know via the EPOCH time entry going stale.